 And speaking of delicious foods, what about making this low-carb and paleo-friendly Mashed Cauliflower Shepherd’s pie to warm up your home and make it smell good?!
 I am sure you will love this recipe!

 This is similar to a traditional Shepherd’s Pie, just with a little change of the potatoes to cauliflower.
 If you’ve already made mashed cauliflower before, you know it is as flavorful as mashed potatoes and it makes a great combo with the ground turkey filling as well.
-I didn’t add cheese or butter on the top because I wanted to make it as healthy as possible, but you can add if you want.
+See my previous post where I shared my Shrimp Cauliflower Mash Bowl if you don’t believe me!
+I didn’t add cheese or butter on the top because I wanted to make it as healthy as possible, but you can add it if you want.

 This is the perfect fall meal to enjoy with your family sitting around the table while talking about your day.
 Isn’t it awesome when you can fill your family with a healthy meal and they all can all enjoy?
 This shepherd’s pie is perfect for that.
 This is also low-carb, gluten-free, paleo-friendly, and YUMMY!